Bolivar County Library System

 • Additionally, there are many unbound documents of genealogical and historical significance to Bolivar County available for use in the Vertical Files; see the Vertical Files Index for a listing of subject headings.

+FINDING AIDS.
 Here are some finding aids created by the Bolivar County Library System for the following materials found in the Mississippi Room:

-Vital Records.
+VITAL RECORDS.
 Birth, death, and divorce records are only available from the Mississippi Department of Health Bureau of Vital Records.
 The Mississippi Room does have marriage records on microfilm for Bolivar County from 1866 through 1917; however, marriage records from 1918 and later are only available from the Bureau of Vital Records, as well.

-HeritageQuest Online is a genealogical database that contains not only the U.S. Census information, but also articles from historical journals and information from the Freedman’s Bank.
-The Mississippi Library Commission graciously has made this resource available state-wide for genealogical researchers and is available to all library patrons from our patron computers.
-We no longer provide access to this resource, but with an MLC library card you can still access HeritageQuest from home.
-If you do not have an MLC library card, you may visit the Mississippi Library Commission (MLC) at 3881 Eastwood Drive in Jackson to get one.
-All you have to do is show your BCLS library card to get a card with MLC.
-You can email Alex Brower at <abrower@mlc.lib.ms.us> and she can answer any question regarding access to HeritageQuest.
+HERITAGEQUEST ONLINE is a genealogical database that contains not only the U.S. Census information but also articles from historical journals and information from the Freedman’s Bank.
+The Mississippi Library Commission graciously has made this resource available state-wide for all Mississippi patrons.
+To access HeritageQuest Online, users must have a Mississippi Library Commission library card that may be obtained by visiting the Mississippi Library Commission at 3881 Eastwood Drive in Jackson to get one.
+All you have to do is show your valid state-issued ID card and Bolivar County Library System library card to get the card.
+Email Alex Brower at <abrower@mlc.lib.ms.us> if you have any questions regarding access to HeritageQuest Online.

+WEBSITES.
 Here are some other great websites for local genealogical and historical information:

 • The book The Record of Bolivar County in the World War 1917-1918 was created by the Mississippi Delta Chapter of the Daughters of the American Revolution (DAR) (Rosedale, Miss.) and is housed in the Mississippi Department of Archives & History (MDAH) in Jackson.
 This book has rosters of Bolivar County troops and brief summaries of their service, among other information.
 Click the link above to go a digital copy of the book.